pCloud Review

 pCloud Review Summary

 When it comes to pricing, pCloud are clearly taking aim at more established cloud storage provides thanks to their very generous premium account offerings.
-These premium plans see very competitive annual pricing options plus the ability to subscribe to plans on a lifetime licence, a great option for anyone not wanting to keep making reoccurring payments as might be the case at most other cloud storage providers.
+These premium plans see very competitive annual pricing options plus the ability to subscribe to plans on a lifetime basis, a great option for anyone not wanting to keep making reoccurring payments as might be the case at most other cloud storage providers.

 Overall, pCloud have implemented a great set of cloud related features, features which are backed-up by what is very clearly a solid approach to providing a secure and reliable cloud storage service at a great pricing point.
 Great work pCloud!